EvanHuang7/ai-tools/README.md

 ```

 - 🎉 Now, You can access your app with your VM external IP address (eg. `http://35.209.142.39/`)
+  - ⚠️ Note: If you still can not access it with your VM external IP, you can try to access your app in 8080 port (eg. `http://35.209.142.39:8080`).
+If you still can not access it after the change, you can change the `ports` of `frontend` to be `- 80:8080` in `Docker-compose.yml` file and redeploy the app containers to try again

 - 📌 Useful Docker clis to, turn down the containers, list running containers, list all containers (running + stopped), list Docker images on system, check details on a specific container